Child Development Master Teacher Certificate

 What courses do I take?

-Note: Some courses within the major may have a required prerequisite.
-If you feel you have equivalent knowledge and skills to those included in the prerequisite course through professional experience, licensure, or certification, you have the opportunity to submit a Prerequisite Challenge to be reviewed by the faculty chair.
-For the Prerequisite Challenge to be considered, you must submit documentation/verification to substantiate the basis for the challenge.
-Please consult a counselor for more information regarding Prerequisite Challenge.
+Note: Some courses within the major have a required prerequisite.
+If you feel you have equivalent knowledge and skills to those included in the prerequisite course through professional experience, licensure, or certification, you have the opportunity to submit a Prerequisite Challenge to be reviewed by the Department Chair.
+For the Prerequisite Challenge to be considered, you must submit documentation and verification to substantiate the basis for the challenge.
+Please see a counselor for more information about the Prerequisite Challenge process.

 The requirements for this program are complex.
 You MUST meet with a Child Development faculty member AND a counselor.